We develop knowledgeable community stewards who are willing to roll up their sleeves to get things done for Evanston.

-The Signature program is a ten-month experiential program from September 2018 through June 2019.
-Following the orientation and two-day retreat the group will meet monthly on Wednesdays.
+The Signature program is a ten-month experiential program from September to June.
+Following the orientation and two-day retreat the group will meet monthly.

 Leadership Evanston participants include staff of local companies and institutions, educators, clergy, small business owners, and volunteers involved in non-profits, schools, sports organizations and faith communities (partial list of the representative organizations).
 Each year, we recruit a diverse group of 30 participants who live and/or work in Evanston, have displayed the capacity for community leadership, and are motivated to take increased responsibility for Evanston’s future.

 Signature Leadership Evanston participants must:

 - Have lived and/or worked in Evanston for at least one year.

 - Intend to remain in the Evanston area for at least five years.

 - Be able to attend all class sessions.
 At most, participants may miss two sessions.